malibu-living-shoreline-project - DSC01444

 Increasing the Resiliency of the Shoreline to Protect Against Rising Sea Levels and Coastal Storms

-The Bay Foundation (TBF) implemented this project in winter of 2020-2021, in partnership with the City of Malibu, the Los Angeles County Department of Beaches and Harbors, and the California State Coastal Conservancy.
+Malibu Beach Dunes establishes approximately three acres of sandy beach and dune habitat at Malibu’s Zuma Beach and Point Dume Beach.
+This effort provides multiple ecosystem benefits such as stabilizing the shoreline and creating habitat for native flowering plants and shorebirds.
+The Bay Foundation (TBF) kicked off implementation in the winter of 2020-2021, in partnership with the City of Malibu, the Los Angeles County Department of Beaches and Harbors, and the California State Coastal Conservancy.

 Project Highlights